cedricviaccoz/warsonrplace/biggest_conflicts_description.md

 # Conflicts Type

 ### _Spatial_
 An artwork takes too much place on the canva, thus some communities feel some injustice about the zone repartition.
 Out of jealousy, they attack the more greedy community.
+This conflict type being one of the main conflict encountered on r/place seems to be backed up by the table of the most attacked communities below, which show that

 Examples : Osu, Americanflaginplace